ted-ncg/labs/05a-spring-rest-response.md

 1. Copy the [AccountRestTest.java](https://github.com/ted-ncg/labs/blob/master/AccountRestTest.java) file into your test/java directory and run the tests. *(It will fail!)*

-1. Instead of returning the "domain" `Account` instance, you will return a "plain old" Java object (POJO, also called a JavaBean or just Bean) that has *properties* for ID and for Balance:
+1. Instead of returning the "domain" `Account` instance, you will return a *JavaBean* object (also known as just a *Bean*) that has *properties* for both ID and for Balance:

    * Create a *new* class, e.g., `AccountResponse`, that has two *JavaBean* properties: `Id`, and `Balance`.
      * Remember, you'll need a getter and setter, named properly, for each property